Chapter 5

 “Laza?”

 “My mother says laza eyes are a gift from Uwama, for taking her islands back.
-She gave some of my ancestors’ eyes the color of her water.”
+She gave my ancestors’ eyes the color of her water.”

 Yathi opened his eyes wide and Kolo peered closely.